 Passaic is a larger medium-sized city located in the state of New Jersey.
-With a population of 70,537 people and 17 constituent neighborhoods, Passaic is the 13th largest community in New Jersey.
-Passaic has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 69,128 people and 17 constituent neighborhoods, Passaic is the 13th largest community in New Jersey.
+Passaic has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Passaic is an extremely ethnically-diverse city.
 The people who call Passaic home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Passaic, accounting for 73.82% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Passaic, accounting for 73.43% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Passaic residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Passaic include Polish, Italian, Russian, Eastern European, and European.
+Important ancestries of people in Passaic include Polish, Eastern European, Italian, Russian, and European.

 The most common language spoken in Passaic is Spanish.
 Other important languages spoken here include English and Langs. of India.